20 Best Children’s Books on Autism

 14. Ethan’s Story: My Life With Autism

-Ethan is an eight-year-old who shares his story to the world about autism and what it means to him.
+Ethan is an eight-year-old who shares his story with the world about autism and what it means to him.

 Age Group